Peter Hook & the Light: 2019-2022: New Order Technique and Republic tour, Joy Division Orchestrated, and others

 In 2019, the band covered the New Order albums Technique and Republic while touring the UK and North America.
 On 5 July 2019, the band performed an orchestral rendition of Joy Division songs with the Manchester Camerata at the Royal Albert Hall.
 Guest vocalists included Natalie Findlay, Mica Miller and Bastien Marshall.
 In August, they worked with The Metropolitan Orchestra to perform the set in Australia.

 On 18 May 2020, the band video-streamed their 2015 Macclesfield performance under the title So This Is Permanent for 24 hours on YouTube.
 Donations were requested to help the Epilepsy Society, and a DVD would be released in June.

 In October 2021, Peter Hook and the Light announced the “Joy Division: A Celebration" tour across the United States and Canada.
 The tour set for August and September 2022 has 26 tour stops.

 2023-present: Substance live tour and New Order Get Ready live dates

 On November 14, 2023, Peter Hook and the Light announced that they would again be playing the Substance albums from both Joy Division and New Order in 2024.
 The band planned a massive tour across Australia and New Zealand, North America and the UK and Ireland.

 On September 10, 2024, the band announced a string of dates in 2025 where they would perform New Order's Get Ready in its entirety.

+In 2026, Peter Hook and the Light began its North American tour of Get Ready, with selected Joy Division and New Order tracks.
+Hook's son, Jack Bates, joined the tour.